 He had spoken of Hisoka to this woman?
 "You're related?"
 Hisoka said, feeling foolish.

-Mrs Komatsu took a deep breath as she picked up her coffee cup again.
+Mrs. Komatsu took a deep breath as she picked up her tea cup again.
 "Not by blood, and not anymore.
 However, like my brother, I am confident I can hold my own against a shinigami if the need arose."

 "Stop trying to change the subject."